Permanents of heavy-tailed random matrices with positive elements

 \section{Setup and the Result}

-In the text we will assume that for $m \leq n$, $A_{m,n}$ is an $m \times n$ matrix ($A_n$ when $m=n$), whose elements $\xi_{i,j}$ are identically distributed random variables (distributed as $\xi$).
+In the text we will assume that for $m \leq n$, $A_{m,n} = (\xi_{i,j})$ is an $m \times n$ matrix ($A_n$ when $m=n$), whose elements $\xi_{i,j}$ are identically distributed random variables (distributed as $\xi$).
 We assume that either the entries $(\xi_{i,j})_{i,j}$ of $A_{m,n}$ are independent, or that $A_n$ is a symmetric matrix such that the entries in the upper triangle $(\xi_{i,j})_{i \leq j}$ are independent.
-Note that we will drop the subscripts when there is no confusion.
-Assuming that the matrices are constructed on a common probability space, theorems below give strong laws of large numbers for $\frac{\log \perm A_n}{n\log n}$ (in particular they imply a weak law of large numbers without the assumption that $A_n$ are given on a common probability space).
-Extensions to rectangular matrices are given in Section \ref{sec:non-square}.
+Note that we will drop the subscripts from $A$ when there is no confusion.
+Assuming that the matrices are constructed on a common probability space, theorems below give strong laws of large numbers for $\frac{\log \perm A_n}{n\log n}$.
+Extensions to the i.i.d.~case for rectangular matrices are given in Section \ref{sec:non-square}.
 Note that the almost sure convergence in Theorems \ref{thm:main} and \ref{thm:general_bounds} simply means that the estimates we obtain in the proofs are summable.

-for some $\beta > 0$.
-If $(A_n)_n$ is a sequence $n \times n$ matrices on a common probability space with elements which are independent and identically distributed as $\xi$, then almost surely